wp-plugins/mit3xxxde-toolbar/readme.txt

 == Screenshots ==

-1. The toolbar with the "blitzer"-Design.
-24 different designs available.
+1. The toolbar with the "start"-Theme.
+More then 20 themes available.
-2. Bookmark-Dialog with the "blitzer"-Design.
+2. Bookmark-Dialog with the "start"-Theme.
-3. Twitter-Dialog with the "blitzer"-Design.
+3. Twitter-Dialog with the "start"-Theme.
-4. Search-Dialog with the "blitzer"-Design.
+3. Admin-Dialog.

 == PHP Version ==

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==

+= 2.6.3 =
+* new feature: start and end text in twitter dialog

 = 2.6.2 =
 * new feature: print button